akinsiraifedayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-The 6-firstdirectory would make a directory called my_first_directory in the tmp folder 7-movethatfile moves betty from /tmp to /tmp/my_first_directory The 8-firstdelete file removes betty from /tmp/my_first_directory
+The 6-firstdirectory would make a directory called my_first_directory in the tmp folder 7-movethatfile moves betty from /tmp to /tmp/my_first_directory The 8-firstdelete file removes betty from /tmp/my_first_directory 9firstdirdeletion would delete my_first_directory from the tmp folder